kayleahaynes/kayleahaynes.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Lead Commercial Data Scientist
+subtitle: Head of Data Science

 profile:
   align: right